ddsbook/blog/2014/drafts/statebins---mapping-the-us-without-maps.md

 <blockquote class="twitter-tweet" lang="en"><p>&quot;PLEASE STOP USING GLOBAL MAPS for visualizing IP-based threat data.&quot; - <a href="https://twitter.com/alexcpsec">@alexcpsec</a> <a href="https://twitter.com/hashtag/defcon?src=hash">#defcon</a></p>&mdash; Wendy Nather (@451wendy) <a href="https://twitter.com/451wendy/statuses/497808992039870466">August 8, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Despite some posts here and even a few mentions in [our book](http://dds.ec/amzn), geographic maps have little value in information security.
-Bots are attracted to population centers as there are more people with computers (and, hence, more computers) those places; IP geolocation data is still far from precise (as our "[Potwin Effect](http://books.google.com/books?id=7DqwAgAAQBAJ&pg=PA113&lpg=PA113&dq=potwin+effect&source=bl&ots=CyYrKxlkCa&sig=Kk6bd9Mz2uJdNOVp2wj3Bn4AgSI&hl=en&sa=X&ei=mTj9U8WhBIvnoASOrYKwBQ&ved=0CCIQ6AEwAA#v=onepage&q=potwin%20effect&f=false)" has shown multiple times); and, the current state of attacker origin attribution involves far more shamanism than statistics.
+Bots are attracted to population centers as there are more people with computers (and, hence, more computers) in those places; IP geolocation data is still far from precise (as our "[Potwin Effect](http://books.google.com/books?id=7DqwAgAAQBAJ&pg=PA113&lpg=PA113&dq=potwin+effect&source=bl&ots=CyYrKxlkCa&sig=Kk6bd9Mz2uJdNOVp2wj3Bn4AgSI&hl=en&sa=X&ei=mTj9U8WhBIvnoASOrYKwBQ&ved=0CCIQ6AEwAA#v=onepage&q=potwin%20effect&f=false)" has shown multiple times); and, the current state of attacker origin attribution involves far more shamanism than statistics.

 Yet, there can be some infosec use cases for looking at data through the lens of a map, especially since *"Even before you understand them, your brain is drawn to maps."*.
 To that end, while you could examine the WaPo javascript to create your own statebin visualizations, I put together a small [statebins package](http://github.com/hrbrmstr/statebins/) that lets you create these cartogram heatmaps in R with little-to-no effort.